kirtidhwajpatra/pulseboard-ios/README.md

-# Pulseboard — Intent-Driven Operations Dashboard
+# Pulseboard: Intent-Driven Operations Dashboard

 A SwiftUI prototype that dynamically adapts its UI based on real-time operational intent instead of static dashboards.